No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Preliminaries

 However, in order to prevent fault propagation we need the physical gadgets to be \textit{fault tolerant}.
 One of the best way to ensure fault tolerance is to make the physical gadgets local and minimize multi-qubit operators.
 Inherently fault tolerant gadgets, known as transversal gadgets, act independently on each individual physical qubit,

 and prevent fault propagation within a code block.
-We further limit each $U_i$ to be in the single qubit Clifford group and call these gadgets, Clifford transversal gadgets. \\ \\ The term transversal is also used for gadgets between $k$ code blocks, using the same decomposition, but now each $U_i$ acts on qubit number $i$ within each of the $k$ blocks.
+We further limit each $U_i$ to be in the single qubit Clifford group and call these gadgets, Clifford transversal gadgets.

+The term transversal is also used for gadgets between $k$ code blocks but now each $U_i$ acts on qubit number $i$ within each of the $k$ blocks.
 Thus, each $U_i$ acts only one qubit within a block.
-In this paper, we focus on transversal gadgets on single blocks, but multiple-block transversal gadgets can be seen as an example of $k$-fold transversal gadgets, which we introduce in section~\ref{main}. \\ \\ The idea of transversal gates has been expanded recently to include some two qubit operations within a single code block.
+In this paper, we focus on transversal gadgets on single blocks, but multiple-block transversal gadgets can be seen as an example of $k$-fold transversal gadgets, which we introduce in section~\ref{main}.

+The idea of transversal gates has been expanded recently to include some two qubit operations within a single code block.
 These are known as fold transversal gadgets.
 They are constructed with respect to a chosen ZX duality $\tau$.
 A unitary $U$ is considered to be fold transversal if it is supported on $\{i, \tau(i)\}$ for $i = 1, 2, \cdots, n$ \cite{berthusen2025simple}.
 We further restrict $U \in \clifford_n$ and call them Clifford fold transversal gadgets.
 These gadgets exploit the geometrical properties of the code and only propagate single qubit errors to two qubit errors which have independent syndromes.
-This allows us to identify and correct these two qubit errors which show up most commonly during implementation even if these codes can't correct any arbitrary two qubit errors. \\ \\ The idea of transversal gates can also be relaxed on certain qubit architectures such as Rydberg atoms \cite{xiao2024effective}, ions \cite{kielpinski2002architecture} etc. In these architectures, SWAP gates can also be made fault tolerant since qubit relabeling can be done in software, enabling us to construct fault tolerant gadgets made up of a Clifford transversal gadget followed by a permutation of physical qubits.
-Such gadgets are known as code automorphisms. \\ \\ In order to prevent the spread of errors it is important to enforce as strict a notion of fault tolerance as possible.
+This allows us to identify and correct these two qubit errors which show up most commonly during implementation even if these codes can't correct any arbitrary two qubit errors.

+The idea of transversal gates can also be relaxed on certain qubit architectures such as Rydberg atoms \cite{xiao2024effective}, ions \cite{kielpinski2002architecture} etc. In these architectures, SWAP gates can also be made fault tolerant since qubit relabeling can be done in software, enabling us to construct fault tolerant gadgets made up of a Clifford transversal gadget followed by a permutation of physical qubits.
+Such gadgets are known as code automorphisms.

+In order to prevent the spread of errors it is important to enforce as strict a notion of fault tolerance as possible.
 In terms of their fault tolerant properties, that is how well they are able to limit the spread of errors, the gadgets can be ranked as follows

 However, sacrificing on fault tolerance could allow us more flexibility in terms of the logical actions available to us.